-Dos Pos has become one of the most important birding areas on Bonaire because it is easily accessed from Kralendijk and travel along the north coast of Bonaire takes one through scenic geography, including coasts, cliffs, cactus forests, wetlands, dry forests.
+Gotomeer has become one of the most popular Important Birding Areas (IBA) on Bonaire because it is easily accessed from Kralendijk and travel along the north coast of Bonaire takes one through scenic geography, including coasts, cliffs, cactus forests, wetlands, dry forests.

-Our iconic birds are almost assured of being seen, mainly Caribbean Flamingo and the Endangered Yellow-shouldered Parrot, but also our cheery little Bananaquit, many small finches, like bright yellow Saffron Finch, many Yellow Warblers, and during winter and migration in springtime and fall, many neotropical migrants.
-Our bird list is at 220, and like all bird lists on good islands in the Caribbean, is never static.
-The photographic opportunities are outstanding!
+Bonaire’s iconic birds are almost assured of being seen, mainly Caribbean Flamingo and the Endangered Yellow-shouldered Parrot, but also the cheery little Bananaquit.
+The bright yellow Saffron Finch can be seen here as can many Yellow Warblers.
+During winter and migration in springtime and fall, the island is visited by many neotropical migrants.
+Bonaire’s bird list is at 220, and the photographic opportunities are outstanding!